Tenant Setup and Migration

 Five to ten users move first.
 Mailbox sync runs in background against source system so the cutover weekend delta is small and fast.

 DNS MX switchover, final delta sync, desktop Outlook reprofiling.
-Team arrives Monday to a working new mailbox with zero missing messages.
+Your team arrives Monday to a working new mailbox with zero missing messages.

 File-share to SharePoint migration with documented permissions model.
 Teams deployment, training sessions, and meeting-room device provisioning.